inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 jupyter nbconvert --to=script upload-data.iypnb
 ```

-Remove unnecessary cide, add a main method, and arg parse so that you can pass arguments to the job.
+Remove unnecessary code and add main method and arg parse so that you can pass arguments to the job.
 As an excercise this was written to upload the yellow taxi data and the zones lookup table.

 ```python